PrefectHQ/pmt/README.md

                                                         Additional Info

  • When deploying flows with flow.deploy, work pools replace infrastructure blocks as the source of infrastructure
    configuration.
-To migrate from an infrastructure block to a work pool, publish your infrastructure as a work pool by calling the .publish_as_work_pool() method on your infrastructure block.and pass the name of the new work pool to the work_pool_name keyword argument of the .deploy() method.
+To upgrade from an infrastructure block to a work pool, publish your infrastructure as a work pool by calling the .publish_as_work_pool() method on your infrastructure block.and pass the name of the new work pool to the work_pool_name keyword argument of the .deploy() method.
 To learn more about work pools, see
    https://docs.prefect.io/latest/concepts/work-pools/